-By contrast, the Participants believe that it would be more feasible to gather information relating to sub-account allocations in Primary Market Transactions.
-The Participants understand that sub-account allocations are received in a manner and level of detail similar to allocations in secondary market transactions,158 and that the same middle and back office systems that are used for the processing of sub-account allocations for secondary market transactions generally are also used for the sub-account allocations for Primary Market Transactions.159 Similarly, sub-account allocations for Primary Market Transactions generally are maintained in an electronic format that could be converted into a reportable format acceptable for the CAT System.
+that sub-account allocations are received in a manner and level of detail similar to allocations in secondary market transactions,158 and that the same middle and back office systems that are used for the processing of sub-account allocations for secondary market transactions generally are also used for the sub-account allocations for Primary Market Transactions.159 Similarly, sub-account allocations for Primary Market Transactions.159 Similarly, sub-account allocations for Primary Market Transactions generally are maintained in an electronic format that could be converted into a reportable format acceptable for the CAT System.
 Therefore, these systems could more easily report information about sub-account allocations to the Central Repository than systems containing information regarding top-account allocations.